BytesPulse-OE/Woocommerce-Polylang-Product-Sync/README.md

 ### Why is the SKU showing with -en or -fr?
 Each translation gets a unique SKU (e.g. original-en) for WooCommerce compatibility.
 However, on the frontend, the original SKU is shown instead.

+// TODO:
+1. Sync variations from translated product back to prototype
+2. Empty the DOM before saving if variation has not image.